If you run into trouble on the roads of Hawaii, you may need to file for an SR-22 — also called financial responsibility insurance.

 Hawaiian courts may require an SR-22 if:

-- Your have a safety responsibility suspension on your record — for example, you were responsible for an accident and didn’t pay for damages or injuries.
+- You have a safety responsibility suspension on your record — for example, you were responsible for an accident and didn’t pay for damages or injuries.

-- You are convicted of driving under the influence of alcohol or drugs or refused a breathalyzer.
+- You’re convicted of driving under the influence of alcohol or drugs or refused a breathalyzer.

-- You’ve accumulated many points on your driving record.
+- You accumulated many points on your driving record.

 - You’re caught driving without insurance.

-It’s key to check with your local driver agency to find out how to reinstate your license.
-Each county has it’s own division for driver’s licenses and vehicle registration.
+It’s key to check with your local DMV office to find out how to reinstate your license.
+Each county has its own division for driver’s licenses and vehicle registration.

 What if I don’t have a car or license?